dhvanisoni/Time-Series-Forecasting-with-FB-Prophet/README.md

-## Prediction of Sales - Time-Series-Forecasting-with-FB-Prophet
+## Prediction for bike sharing daily dataset

+**Problem statement** : Predication of bike rental count hourly or daily based on the environmental and seasonalsettings.